-Duration is either 1.5 or 2 hours with usually three or four speakers depending on the length of the session.
-Each speaker gives a PowerPoint presentation consisting of 20 to 25 minutes of lecture, depending on the time slot and number of speakers, and 5 to 10 minutes of Q&A.
+Duration is either 75 or 105 minutes with usually three or four speakers depending on the length of the session.
+Each speaker gives a PowerPoint presentation consisting of 15 to 20 minutes of lecture, depending on the time slot and number of speakers, and 5 to 10 minutes of Q&A.

-Duration is 1.25 hours.
+Duration is one hour.
 Meet-the-Professor sessions are clinically oriented sessions that focus on interaction between one or two faculty members and the audience.

-Duration is either 1.5 or 2 hours with four panelists.
+Duration is either either 75 or 105 minutes with four panelists.
 Interactive sessions generally consist of case presentations by the moderator(s), which are then discussed by the panelists.
 Moderators include case-based scenarios to allow for use with the audience response system allowing attendees to vote on diagnoses.
 The moderator will provide the answer to the case and the moderator and panelists will engage in a brief discussion of important points.

 Maxwell Finland Lecture